 One reason people find it hard to avoid checking emails (or social media messages) is the fear that there might be something urgent waiting that you can’t afford to miss.
 Here are a few suggestions:

 - First take a step back and challenge yourself to list all the situations that would genuinely be so urgent that it can’t wait for you to get back.
 You’ll find that there are very few things that really can’t wait.

 - Have a VA (or even a friend) check your emails for you, with instructions to contact you if something genuinely urgent does come up (from that list you just made).

-- Be OK that things might not go as smoothly if you are not around – maybe a grumpy customer or a missed sale.
+- Be accepting that things probably won’t go as smoothly if you are not around – maybe there will be a grumpy customer or a missed sale.
 But you’re a human being and simply can’t be “fully on” all the time and it’s really important to give yourself time to just “be” without worrying about the business.
 An occasional hiccup or missed opportunity is a small price to pay for the energy to keep going all year round.

 3. Have a Social Media holiday

 Now you might actually relish your holiday because it gives you more time to really indulge in being on social media.
 If that’s you and social media is part of the “fun” of being away then go for it.